Vdmrl/decision-support-api/README.md

 + Migrations using Alembic
 + Module for converting data from a database into text with ORM
 + Module for text preprocessing
-+ Module for text ranking using sBERT embedding and socine distance
++ Module for text ranking using sBERT embedding and cosine distance
 + Autotests for API and database with pytest
 + Fully containerized application